$2.1 Million Laura Small Case

 At only five-years old, Laura was blinded in her right eye, suffered brain damage and was left partially paralyzed after a cougar seized Laura’s head in its mouth and viciously shook her body in front of her horrified mother.

-After a five-week trial, a jury awarded the child millions of dollars in damages determining that the county was negligent in failing to protect her.
-The Board of Supervisors voted to appeal the verdict a month later; but, after two years, the county board finally dropped the opposition.
+After a five-week trial, a jury awarded the child $2.1 million in damages determining that the county was negligent in failing to protect her.
+The Board of Supervisors voted to appeal the verdict a month later, but after two years, the county board finally dropped the opposition.